k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

   - Select the parameter and the operator from the drop-down lists and populate their values.
 Note that from TDM 8.1 onwards it is possible to select the IN or NOT IN operators on combo parameters and on text parameters.

   - Set the value on the parameter.
 You can set multiple values on a parameter if the selected operator is either IN or NOT IN:
-    - Combo parameters - click on the value field multiple times and select the required values from the dropdown on each click.
+    - Combo parameters - click on the value field to select a required value from the drop-down list; this can be done multiple times as more than one value can be selected in this field.

     - Free text parameters - populate the values separated by a comma.
 For example: NY, CA.